 It’s time to diversify…

 Growing your digital marketing team is exciting!
 But, when hiring new talent, how do you make sure you’re not biased, unintentionally excluding someone through your recruitment activity?
 Not only would this be hugely unfair but it’s also illegal.
-The 2010 Equality Act makes it unlawful to discriminate against people for age, gender, sexual orientation, sex, race, religious beliefs, disability, gender assignment and more.
+The 2010 Equality Act makes it unlawful to discriminate against people for age, gender, sexual orientation, sex, race, religious beliefs, disability, neurodiversity, gender assignment and more.

 Recruiting is a great opportunity to share your company’s personality with the outside world.
 You can make sure you have a positive PR experience while hiring by ensuring your company has a diverse culture.
 It starts with the recruitment of staff; having policies in place to nurture the reduction of unconscious bias to career development.